niztocode/speech_audio_semantic_search/README.md

 * `LIBRARY_PATH`: path to folder that contains audio files ( e.g. audio_clips/)

 #### DB Schema
-The schema of our vector database is located in the python module `sass.schema`.
-To create the schema in the database run: `python -m sass.schema`.
+The schema of our vector database is located in the python module `sass.db.schema`.
+To create the schema in the database run: `python -m sass.db.schema`.
 There is also the option of deleting the schema of the database by providing the previous command with the argument `-d/--delete`.
-Run `python -m sass.schema -d` to delete the current database schema. _Warning_!
+Run `python -m sass.db.schema -d` to delete the current database schema. _Warning_!
 This will also delete all class object stored in the database!

 #### Updating Library
 Run `python -m sass.update_library` to process all the audio files in `LIBRARY_PATH` and store to db.